dojo/docs/dojox/data/GoogleFeedStore.rst

 The GoogleFeedStore is a store designed to work against Google's feed AJAX API.
 This store is an extension of GoogleSearchStore.

-**Note:**  These stores make use of Google's `AJAX search services. <http://code.google.com/apis/ajaxsearch/>`_.
-In order to use them in your web-sites, please make sure to read `Google's terms and conditions <http://code.google.com/apis/ajaxsearch/terms.html>`_ and agree to them before using these stores.
+**Note:**  These stores make use of Google's `AJAX search and feed services. <http://code.google.com/apis/ajaxsearch/>`_  In order to use them in your web-sites, please make sure to read `Google's terms and conditions <http://code.google.com/apis/ajaxsearch/terms.html>`_ and agree to them before using these stores.

 ===========
 API Support